lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_4/Readme.md

 Stage #3 is responsible for checking for and then processing vehicle attributes inference results started by Stage #2.
 When VehicleAttribs.enabled() is false, Stage #3 has nothing to do so simply passes input frame to Stage #4.
 When VehicleAttribs.enabled() is true, Stage #3 looks similar to how results were processed, but now has to handle results asynchronously and may require multiple passes to complete an input frame.

-1. Vehicle attributes model is enabled, then if there is an input frame coming from Stage #2, then process an input frame:
+1. If the vehicle attributes model is enabled, then if there is an input frame coming from Stage #2, then an input frame is processed:

 ```Cpp
 			/* *** Pipeline Stage 3: Process Vehicle Attribute Inference Results *** */